 Gingerbread Hot Chocolate - How to make your own vegan chocolate mix for a gloriously rich, festive and warming drink | thecookandhim.com

 – Almond milk.
 An obvious choice for vegans and those with lactose intolerance it also contains 50% less calories than cow’s milk and being dairy free means it also contains no cholesterol.

-And lastly a flourish of whipped coconut cream and Ananda’s Vegan Madagascan Vanilla Marshmallows.
+And lastly a flourish of whipped vegan cream and fluffy marshmallows.
 No health benefits, I’m just still flabbergasted that there’s such a thing as vegan marshmallows!!

-This mix is SO easy to just increase and keep some in a jar for those Gingerbread Hot Chocolate emergencies .
-The kids/cat/dog has pulled the tree over.
+This dry ingredients mix is SO easy to batch make and keep some in a jar for those Gingerbread Hot Chocolate emergencies … the kids/cat/dog has pulled the tree over.
 Arguments over who put the lights away in a tangled mess last time.
-The impending panic of what to buy the person who already has flipping everything (I’m looking at ALL the men here ?).
+The impending panic of what to buy the person who already has flipping everything (I’m looking at ALL the men here).
 Just pull out a saucepan, a whisk, your favourite mug and shut the world out for a few moments of gingerbready heaven.

+Gingerbread Hot Chocolate - How to make your own vegan chocolate mix for a gloriously rich, festive and warming drink | thecookandhim.com